tuxwalk/TuxForge/README.md

 -- Samsung Galaxy Tab A 8.0, gt58wifi (2015) (Supported)

 P.S, all of these devices use ADB interface

+I also personally recommend checking each devices documentation on TuxForge and how to install them, because some devices are very specific

 ## Support TuxForge